Skeletonxf/reddit-configurable-reply-bot/README.md

 ## License

 Reddit Configurable Reply Bot / Reddit Sexuality Definition Bot is free software: you can redistribute it and/or modify it under the terms of the GNU General Affero Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The AGPL is quite restrictive, it requires source code to be made available even if you run your bot from a server to rather than distributing a binary for others to run.
+Github offers free hosting and you can get started by forking this repository.

 (The now unmaintained python version of this project was licensed under the MIT license)